 There is no single approach to pricing your handmade jewelry.
 What you will be able to sell your handcrafted jewelry for depends on a variety of factors, such as your ability as an artist, the demand for your style of work, how well established you are and many more.
 If you are just starting out or if you have been creating handmade jewelry for a while and you are looking to start selling it, there is no need to worry about all the factors.
 Focus on the cost of materials and the time it takes to create each handcrafted jewelry piece.
 There are strategies and pricing structures that you can put in place to build a customer base and gradually increase the perceived value of your handmade jewelry.

-We would all like to start out selling our unique handmade jewelry pieces for hundreds of dollars but the simple truth is that without demand or a designer label it is not likely to happen.
+We would all like to start out selling our unique handmade jewelry necklaces for hundreds of dollars but the simple truth is that without demand or a designer label it is not likely to happen.
 However, as a new handcrafted jewelry artisan just entering the marketplace you have the unique opportunity to establish buyers who can grow with you, perhaps into avid collectors of your work.
 And the simple fact of the marketplace is that collectors mean demand and demand means increased sales as well as heightened prices for your work.
 But before we get too carried away, take a step back and look at how we can price our unique handmade jewelry to get to this point.

 As an entry-level handcrafted jewelry artist, you need to look to sell to entry-level buyers, which will inevitably mean entry-level prices.
 And again, these prices can depend on the particular market you are looking to sell to and the type of unique jewelry you are trying to sell.
-You will need to do some research, find some similar handmade jewelry artisans in your area or similar handmade jewelry pieces for sale, and decide what the common price points are.
+You will need to do some research, find some similar handmade artisan jewelry artisans in your area or similar handmade jewelry pieces for sale, and decide what the common price points are.
 It may be very low, under $20 or for more elaborate styles above $50.
 Either way, you need to find a reasonable price point to start with depending on the cost to make the handmade jewelry piece and the amount of time it takes to create.
 Nothing is written in stone, if you find certain handmade earrings and handmade bracelets are selling quickly, you could raise your average price on those items and lower the prices on the slower selling pieces.

 Once you have sold your first few handmade bracelets and handmade earrings, you should be starting to create a customer base.
 This does not necessarily need to only include people who have purchased your work, you may have come across people who are genuinely interested in your work that you could include in your customer base to market your handcrafted jewelry to in the future.
 The idea here is not so much to focus on selling your handmade jewelry now, but to establish ways in which you can continue to sell your unique jewelry in the future.